Counterfeit money: Portugal

+France

-In December 1925 a high-profile counterfeit scandal came to light, when three people were arrested in the Netherlands while attempting to disseminate forged French 1000-franc bills which had been produced in Hungary.
-Subsequent investigations uncovered evidence that plot had received widespread support in Hungarian and German nationalist circles including the patronage of high ranking military and civilian officials.
+In December 1925, a high-profile counterfeit scandal came to light, when three people were arrested in the Netherlands while attempting to disseminate forged French 1000-franc bills which had been produced in Hungary.
+Subsequent investigations uncovered evidence that plot had received widespread support in Hungarian and German nationalist circles including the patronage of high-ranking military and civilian officials.
 Twenty-four of the conspirators were tried in Budapest in May 1926.
 Most received light sentences in what is believed to have been a deliberate cover up by Hungarian Prime Minister István Bethlen.
-The affair facilitated the adoption of the International Convention for the Suppression of Counterfeiting Currency in April 1929 and formalized the role of the International Criminal Police Commission.
+The affair facilitated the adoption of the International Convention for the Suppression of Counterfeiting Currency in April 1929 and formalized the role of Interpol.

+Germany

 During World War II, the Nazis attempted to implement a similar plan (Operation Bernhard) against the Allies.
 The Nazis took Jewish artists to the Sachsenhausen concentration camp and forced them to forge British pounds and American dollars.
 The quality of the counterfeiting was very good, and it was almost impossible to distinguish between the real and fake bills.
 The Nazis were unable to carry out planned aerial drops of the counterfeits over Britain, so most notes were disposed of and not recovered until the 1950s.

+United States

-Today some of the finest counterfeit banknotes are called Superdollars because of their high quality, and likeness to the real US dollar.
+Today, some of the finest counterfeit banknotes are called Superdollars because of their high quality, and likeness to the real US dollar.
 The sources of such supernotes are disputed, with North Korea being vocally accused by US authorities.
 The amount of counterfeit United States currency is estimated to be less than $3 per $10,000, with less than $3 per $100,000 being difficult to detect.